supervisely/developer-portal/app-development/neural-network-integration/inference/object-tracking.md

 * `modal_template_state` - list of default values for all states
 * `"need_gpu": true` - should be true if you want to use any `cuda` devices.
 * `"community_agent": false` - this means that this app can not be run on the agents started by Supervisely team, so users have to connect their computers and run the app only on their agents.
 Only applicable in Community Edition.
 Enterprise customers use their private instances so they can ignore the current option
-* `docker_image` - Docker container will be started from the defined Docker image, github repository will be downloaded and mounted inside the container.
+* `docker_image` - Docker container will be started from the defined Docker image, GitHub repository will be downloaded and mounted inside the container.
 * `entrypoint` - the command that starts our application in a container
 * `port` - port inside the container
 * `"headless": true` means that the app has no User Interface